xjchen-0710/Online-learning-for-PESS/README.md

 # Online Learning Framework Team
-The online learning framework was collaboratively developed by Yongkang Ding, Zhengrun Wu, and Xinjiang Chen.
+The online learning framework was collaboratively developed by Yongkang Ding, Zhengrun Wu, and Xinjiang Chen while at the Peking University.